Hayati Pro Ultra Plus 3 for £30. Buy Now.

 Yes, nicotine pouches are allowed on planes for UK travellers.
 The UK Civil Aviation Authority treats tobacco-free nicotine pouches as solid, smokeless products so that you can pack them in your hand luggage or your checked bag without any special restrictions.
 They aren’t treated like e-liquids and aren’t affected by the 100 ml liquid rule.

 For international flights, the approach is similar.
-The TSA (Transportation Security Administration, responsible for airport security in the United States) also permits nicotine pouches in carry-on and checked bags.
-These rules apply to nicotine pouches only, not traditional tobacco snus, which some countries restrict or ban.
+The TSA in the United States also permits nicotine pouches in both carry-on and checked bags.
+These permissions apply to nicotine pouches only, not traditional tobacco snus, which may be restricted or banned in some countries.

 Do nicotine pouches count as liquids at airport security?